 7. DO YOU USE PROFESSIONAL PHOTOGRAPHERS AND FLOOR PLANNERS?

-A professional photographer costs in average £80.
+A professional photographer costs on average £80.
 Is your agent willing to invest at least that to present your home in its best light?
 If he cuts corners there, you can expect he will cut corners elsewhere.
-Make sure a floor plan is also prepared, buyers want to see as much as relevant information as possible before making any enquiry.
-Pictures are the first thing to catch buyers attention and it is well know that a picture is worth a 1000 words.
+Make sure a floor plan is also prepared, buyers want to see as much relevant information as possible before making any enquiry.
+Pictures are the first thing to catch buyers attention and it is well known that a picture is worth a 1000 words.
 Make sure your home is cleaned, decluttered and looks its best before the photographer comes!
+3D videos are proving very useful to reduce physical viewings during the pandemic.

 8. DO YOU CHARGE ANY ADDITIONAL FEES?